 Figure \ref{fig:intro_figure} illustrates the effect of different mixing proportions on a recursively trained diffusion model, for $\pdata$ a 10-dimensional mixture of Gaussians.
 Figure \ref{fig:fashion-collapse-visual} in Appendix \ref{subsec:results-experiments-10dgmm} shows similar behavior for the Fashion-MNIST dataset \cite{fashionMNIST_paper}, i.e., $\pdata$ is the distribution that uniformly samples images from the original dataset.

-\paragraph{Learning Target} At a high-level, training a diffusion model is equivalent to learning the score function of $\pdata$ corrupted with Gaussian noise, at a range of noise levels \cite{score-based-SDE, sampling-is-as-easy-as-learning-the-score}.
+\paragraph{Learning Target} At a high level, training a diffusion model is equivalent to learning the score functions of Gaussian-smoothed versions of $\pdata$ at a range of noise levels \cite{score-based-SDE, sampling-is-as-easy-as-learning-the-score}.
 Although the intention is to learn $\pdata$, the score network at generation $i$ is trained on samples drawn from the mixture $q_i$.
 At the population level, the identifiable target of training is therefore the score of $q_i$, not the score of $\pdata$.
 This mismatch between the intended target and the learned target is a fundamental source of error under recursive training.
-Furthermore, the score network does not error learn the score of $q_i$ perfectly (due to finite-sample and function approximation errors).
-This score matching error propagates through the stochastic differential equation (SDE) defining the diffusion model (the ``reverse SDE" in \eqref{eq:reverse-learned}), because of which the learned distribution $\hat{p}^{i+1}$ will differ from $q_i$.
-Characterizing this error propagation is crucial for understanding the divergence of $\hat{p}^{i+1}$ from $\pdata$ as $i$ grows.
+Furthermore, the score network does not learn the score of $q_i$ perfectly (due to finite-sample and function approximation errors).
+This score-matching error propagates through the stochastic differential equation \eqref{eq:reverse-learned} defining the reverse process, causing the learned distribution $\phat^{i+1}$ to differ from $q_i$.
+Characterizing this error propagation is crucial for understanding the divergence of $\phat^{i+1}$ from $\pdata$ as $i$ grows.

 We track the evolution of the recursion using two quantities based on the $\chi^2$-divergence (defined in \eqref{eq:fDiv}): \begin{itemize}[leftmargin=*, topsep=2pt, itemsep=1pt, parsep=0pt] \item \textit{Accumulated divergence}, measuring the divergence between the $i$-th generation model and the true data distribution: